damolinx/vscode-sorbetto/README.md

 # Sorbetto for VS Code

-Sorbetto is a Visual Studio Code extension that provides Ruby language support using [Sorbet](https://github.com/sorbet/sorbet), a static type checker for Ruby.
-It started as a fork of the official [Ruby Sorbet](https://github.com/sorbet/sorbet/tree/master/vscode_extension) extension to explore code maintainability and user experience (UX) improvements.
-By now, however, most internals have been rewritten and behaviors have diverged enough to make this extension its own project.
+Sorbetto is an extension that provides language-features for Ruby using [Sorbet](https://github.com/sorbet/sorbet).
+It was started as a fork of the official [Ruby Sorbet](https://github.com/sorbet/sorbet/tree/master/vscode_extension) extension to explore code maintainability and user experience (UX) improvements but by now most internals have been rewritten and behaviors have started to diverge.
+Some of the learnings might be ported back but extension in general will follow its own path.

 ## Features

 - Use the [Language Status Item](https://code.visualstudio.com/api/references/vscode-api#LanguageStatusItem) to report status.
-- Configuration model is redesigned.
+- New configuration model.
-- Getting started with Ruby experiences become a main concern:
+- Getting started experience:
-  - Setting up a workspace for Sorbet development or running individual files can be done via a single command.
+  - Setting up a basic workspace can be done via the **Setup Workspace** command.
+  - `Gemfile` gains an **Install** action.
-  - Additional code snippets are accessible to create Sorbet artifacts.
+  - Code snippets are accessible to create Sorbet artifacts.
-  - `Gemfile` receives `gem` autocomplete and custom actions like `Install`.
+- Autocomplete experience is enabled in several places:
-  - `require_relative` statements are automatically updated and support autocomplete.
+  - `require_relative` statements.
+  - `gem` entries in `Gemfile` files.
-  - `# typed` sigil completion provider.
+  - `# typed` sigils.
 - Improved quickfix actions, e.g., fix all instances of a given error code across all files ([documentation](https://sorbet.org/docs/cli#limiting-autocorrect-suggestions)).

 ### Maintainability Updates
 - Minimum VS Code version updated to 1.99, allowing use of more recent extensibility APIs.
 - Language Client library updated to version 9.0.
-- Migration to `esbuild` enables minification and bundling, resulting in a significantly smaller code footprint.
+- Migration to `esbuild` enables minification and bundling, resulting in a significantly smaller extension code.

 ## Sorbet Language Status Item
 Sorbetto replaces the custom **Sorbet** status bar item from the official extension with the standard [Language Status Item](https://code.visualstudio.com/api/references/vscode-api#LanguageStatusItem) for Ruby.
 This approach enables the display of multiple status entries with accompanying actions in a unified and consistent UI.
 It is possible to pin specific entries to the status bar for quick access, preserving functionality from the official extension design.